Joc Pederson Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to surrender 61 home runs (one per game), the fourth-fewest in baseball.
+- Cubs pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).

-- The righty last pitched on Sunday against the San Diego Padres, when he tossed six innings, allowing no earned runs while giving up four hits.
+- His most recent appearance was on Tuesday against the San Diego Padres, when the righty went six innings, surrendering four earned runs while allowing six hits.

+- In three games this season, the 33-year-old has an ERA of 4.70, with 7 strikeouts per nine innings.
+Opponents are hitting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.